0BAB1/python_to_fpga_course/readme.md

+# Python to FPGA Course

-This repo does not contain :
+This repo contains all the course's examples.
+It does not contain the slides, you can email me or ask the course supervisor.
-- the slides
-- the video lectures

-You can ask them by sending me an email, I will be happy to share them to you.
+Made in collaboration with [IDEC](https://www.idec.or.kr/).

 # Lectures

-Meant to be watched during the lecture to understand basic concepts, you can also follow along.
+Example Mmeant to be watched during the lectures to understand basic concepts, you can also follow along.

+If these concepts are not acquired / understood, I strongly encourage you to look into deeper material. *(the notebooks contains clues on where to look for such material in the "Learn More" sections)*

-# Labs 1 & 2
+# Labs

 Meant to be done from scratch, I highly recommend you do them by yourself; by following along during the labs or at home.

+Each Lab has its specificities so each folder contain a ```readme.md``` file to provide details & context to the student.

+## Lab prerequisites :

+- Linux system is prefered but not mandatory
+- Python, Pytorch installed on your system
+- Docker environement setup for FINN and Brevitas (see below)
+- Xilinx tools Vivado, Vitis & Vitis HLS (2023 Version)
+- A zynq board for inference

-## Setup your environement for the lab in advance :
+## Setup your docker environement for the lab in advance :

 You can setup you docker environement by cloning [finn](https://github.com/Xilinx/finn) and running :